Ready at Dawn

-Ready at Dawn Studios LLC (RAD) is an American video game developer located in Irvine, California, and is composed of former members of Naughty Dog and Blizzard Entertainment.
-Formed in 2003, the company has primarily worked on games for the PlayStation Portable (PSP), most notably the Sony Computer Entertainment intellectual property God of War and Daxter.
-Ready at Dawn also now has a satellite campus in Portland, Oregon to assist with future PC and console game development.
-The studio is now part of Oculus Studios as of June 2020.
+Ready At Dawn Studios LLC (RAD) was an American video game developer located in Irvine, California that was composed of former members of Naughty Dog and Blizzard Entertainment.
+Formed in 2003, the company was closely affiliated with Sony Computer Entertainment, developing games in the God of War series and Daxter.
+Ready At Dawn had a satellite campus in Portland, Oregon, to assist with future PC and console game development, but closed the office in 2022 as they adapted a hybrid work model.
+The studio was acquired by Oculus Studios as of June 2020.
+On August 7, 2024, Ready at Dawn was closed by Reality Labs (formerly Oculus Studios).